er-anubhavgoel/JavaProgramming-DSAQuest/README.md

 5) **WAJP to print alternate Prime numbers and count all the Prime numbers up to a given range.**
    a) *Alternate Prime Numbers at Odd Positions.
 Ex: 2 5 11 17...*
    b) *Alternate Prime Numbers at Even Positions.
 Ex: 3 7 13 19...*
+6) **WAJP to print and count all prime numbers in a range where sum of digits is also prime number.**